alitahir-se/interview-assignment/README.md

 # assignment

-The assignment contains two REST APIs
+The assignment provides two REST APIs
   1) To accept money transfer
   2) To get account details